mayakraft/Panorama/readme.md

 @interface ViewController : GLKViewController
 ```

-* set UIDeviceOrientation to Portrait
+* set UIDeviceOrientation to only-Portrait
-* texture size must be 2:1 Width:Height, and each dimension must be 2^n × (2^n)/2
-* texture size limited to 4096 × 2048 on newer hardware, older hardware (iPhone 4, 3G) is 2048 × 1024
-* include frameworks: OpenGLES, GLKit, CoreMotion

 ## what's going on?